English Ivy, Common Ivy, European Ivy, Ivy, etc.

 Hedera helix L. is the correct and accepted scientific name for the English Ivy.
-It was named and first described by Carl Von Linnaeus in Species Plantarum in 1753.
+The genus and species were described as such by Carl Von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 I bought my first Ivies in 2009 or 2010 and kept adding a few off and on.
 I really liked Ivies but I had a problem (only one that I am going to mention).
 I couldn’t find smaller hanging pots so started buying dead or dying pots of Ivies from the discount rack at Lowe’s.
 The great thing about the Lowe’s in Greenville, Mississippi was that they would even give their customers a bigger discount, especially if they were on the discount racks.
 They thought I was a little whacky buying dead plants until I told them why.
 But you know how it is when you try to find a decent smaller hanging pot… There aren’t any!
 I also bought smaller pots from the Family Dollar store that were pretty nice.
 I found out I could clip the hangers from discarded hanging baskets to the lips of their pots.